 The 2019 Row Crop Short Course will be held at the Cotton Mill Conference Center in Starkville, MS from December 2nd – December 4th.
 Registration is free of charge until […]

 The Mississippi State University Extension Service is hosting three training sessions designed to help Mississippi producers understand the 2018 U.S. Farm Bill.
 The 2018 Farm Bill Update meetings will be […]

-Crop Progress and Condition for the Week Ending April 9, 2017.
+Crop Progress and Condition for the Week Ending October 6, 2019.
 Comments from Cooperative Extension Service County Agents John Nanney, Lee County “Corn is harvested, soybeans are in the middle […]